-Media Coverage Low High

-Low South Africa, Mexico, Non-G20 LDCs

-High France, Russia, Turkey Argentina, Australia, Brazil, Canada, China, Germany, U.K., U.S.
+Media Coverage Low High Low South Africa, Mexico, Non-G20 developing countries High France, Turkey Argentina, Australia, Brazil, Canada, China, Germany, UK, US

-We resort again to a Hirschmanesque (Albert O. Hirschman, former scholar and mentor to some of us) 2-by-2 matrix to illustrate the combinations of the degree of media coverage with assertiveness in national leadership.
-This time, as compared with London, we have some stronger contrasts in both media coverage and behaviours.
+We resort again to a Hirschmanesque (Albert O. Hirschman is a former scholar and mentor to some of us) two-by-two matrix to illustrate the combinations of the degree of media coverage with assertiveness in national leadership.
+This time, as compared with London, there are some stronger contrasts in both media coverage and behaviours.

-First, it is clear that media coverage was high in most (11) of the 14 countries reporting and that President Barack Obama, Prime Minister Gordon Brown, President Luiz Lula da Silva, Prime Minister Kevin Rudd, Chancellor Angela Merkel, President Cristina Fernández-Kirchner and Prime Minister Stephen Harper were each portrayed in their national media as having exercised initiative in playing assertive roles and projecting high-profile leadership.
+First, it is clear that media coverage was high in most (11) of the 13 countries reporting, and that President Barack Obama, Prime Minister Gordon Brown, President Luiz Lula da Silva, Prime Minister Kevin Rudd, Chancellor Angela Merkel, President Cristina Fernández and Prime Minister Stephen Harper were each portrayed in their national media as having exercised initiative in playing assertive roles and projecting high-profile leadership.
 Surprisingly, it seems that French President Nicolas Sarkozy was in a more low-profile stance at this summit and was less rambunctious than in Washington, London and L'Aquila.
-His pre-announced idea to implement a G8+5+1 (Egypt) = G14 summit in France in 2011 was overruled by the decision to have the G20 become the "premier forum."
-Russia, Mexico, South Africa and Turkey have now been hard hit by the economic crisis and domestic issues, and tensions have taken precedence over projecting international leadership, such that Russian President Dmitry Medvedev, Turkish Prime Minister Recep Tayyip Erdoğan, Mexican President Felipe Calderón and South African President Jacob Zuma were not assertive in Pittsburgh.
+His pre-announced idea to implement a G8+5+1 (Egypt) - a G14 - summit in France in 2011, was overruled by the decision to have the G20 become the "premier forum."
+Russia, Mexico, South Africa and Turkey have now been hard hit by the economic crisis and domestic issues, and tensions have taken precedence over projecting international leadership, such that Russian President Dmitry Medvedev, Turkish Prime Minister Recep Tayyip Erdoğan, Mexican President Felipe Calderón and South African President Jacob Zuma, were not assertive in Pittsburgh.

 What is disturbing, however, is the degree to which asserting international leadership seems not to automatically project back into domestic opinion in a positive and enduring way.
-The most dramatic example is the UK's Gordon Brown.
-Olaf Corry wrote from London: "Gordon Brown's apparent success in leading a concerted push for a global new deal... tends to reinforce the negative domestic image of him as a 'systems operator' or lofty world actor who remains distant from and unable to cope with the realities of British politics.
-The dominant national narrative of failure clearly overrides the global narrative of accomplished statesman."
-[Emphasis throughout by article author]
+The most dramatic example is the United Kingdom's Gordon Brown.
+Olaf Corry wrote from London: "Gordon Brown's apparent success in leading a concerted push for a global new deal... tends to reinforce the negative domestic image of him as a 'systems operator' or lofty world actor who remains distant from, and unable to cope with, the realities of British politics.
+The dominant national narrative of failure clearly overrides the global narrative of accomplished statesmanship."
+(Emphasis throughout added.)

-From Turkey, Eser Şekercioğlu wrote that, despite the fact that "this time in Pittsburgh the G20 Summit was much higher on the foreign issues hierarchy and hence the increased media coverage.... there was little expectation that Prime Minister Erdoğan could play an important role in the actual proceedings of the meeting...
+From Turkey, Eser Şekercioğlu wrote that, despite the fact that "this time, in Pittsburgh, the G20 summit was much higher on the foreign issues hierarchy, hence the increased media coverage....
+There was little expectation that Prime Minister Erdoğan could play an important role in the actual proceedings of the meetings....
 Since there is little direct political capital to be transferred from the summit to the domestic front, little could have happened in the first place."

-From Mexico, Andrés Rozental wrote that "the lowprofile participation by President Calderón and the very sparse media coverage didn't contribute at all to enhancing his own global leadership role... this government does not appear to have any interest in continuing the country's traditional leadership on global issues."
+From Mexico, Andrés Rozental wrote that "the low-profile participation by President Calderón and the very sparse media coverage didn't contribute at all to enhancing his own global leadership role....
+This government does not appear to have any interest in continuing the country's traditional leadership on global issues."